balena-io/pinejs/docs/CustomServerCode.md

 This is an [express.js](http://expressjs.com/) app instance, and can be used to add your own routes.

 ### requirejs
-The [requirejs](http://requirejs.org/) object used by the platform, can be used to include files.
+The [requirejs](http://requirejs.org/) object used by pinejs, can be used to include files.

 ### sbvrUtils
 An entry point to the API internally to the server.